Some discussions can go on forever.

 It kind of feels like the mother tongue used to be linked to your ethnic identity, but not anymore.
 It should be related to the environment that you are in.

 Probably depends on the context.
 The environment in Singapore is very different.
 Although the majority of us are Chinese, most of us may not be speaking Mandarin and are not passionate about the language, especially the younger generation.
 I feel that they are distancing themselves from the language.
 Besides our race, our mother tongue is also determined by our country, living environment as well as how our parents instilled the concept of mother tongue.
+In Singapore, what worries me more is that our mother tongue is losing the local flavour.
+For example, I think Singlish is worth preserving.
+It has the distinctive Singapore flavour.
+The accent and expressions cannot be replicated in other parts of the world.
+Likewise, I think Singdarin also has its place in this world.

 It reminds me of Malaysian singer Namewee, who celebrates localised Mandarin.
 There are times when we have to use standard Mandarin during formal settings.